Digital Currency (DC)

 Withdrawal, at least substantial reduction, of state warranty of bankmoney

-As long as such guarantees are kept up, combined with basically unrestricted pro-active bankmoney creation, one cannot seriously expect the introduction of digital currency to eventually lead to a sovereign money system.
+As long as such guarantees are kept up, combined with basically unrestricted pro-active bankmoney creation, one cannot seriously expect the introduction of DC to eventually lead to a sovereign money system.
 Therefrom, another design principle is to cancel state guarantees of bankmoney, or at least significantly reduce them.
 Independently, existing legal requirements for deposit insurance or a deposit protection fund, can remain in force.
 Otherwise, bankers might be tempted to rely too much on the visible hand of their central bank president.

 If, however, there would be deposit interest on bankmoney, but none on DC, this would importantly contribute to an undesirable effect of pro-cyclical fluctuation: into safe DC in times of heightened uncertainty, back to interest-bearing bankmoney in times of business-as-usual.
 In this regard, paying deposit interest on DC can be a neutralising measure if the rate on DC is equal to the rate on bankmoney.
 This will create a level playing field and counteract the undesirable pro-cyclical shifting back and forth.